Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Fermionic classification

-\textbf{II.
-Fermionic Classification}.
-We follow the approach developed in \cite{TurnerClass} for 1D fermionic and bosonic systems.
-We consider the system $\Omega = \Omega_{S} \cup \Omega_{E}$ with periodic boundary conditions and a unique gapped ground state.
+We follow the approach developed in [\!\!\!\citenum{TurnerClass}] for 1D fermionic and bosonic systems.
+We consider the system $\Omega$ with periodic boundary conditions and a unique gapped ground state, and partition $\Omega = \Omega_{S} \cup \Omega_{E}$ into a subsystem $\Omega_{S}$ and the environment $\Omega_{E}$.
 Let an observable be $O$.
-Consider the effective action $\hat{O}$ of this operator in the space spanned by the low entanglement energy (EE) Schmidt states of a subsystem $\Omega_{S}$ obtained by a partition of the ground state into $\Omega_{S}$ and the environment $\Omega_{E}$.
-Ref.\cite{TurnerClass} observed that the action reduces to that of two operators $O_{L}, O_{R}$ acting locally near the left and right edges, respectively, of $\Omega_{S}$, i.e. $\hat{O} \sim O_{L} O_{R}$.
+Consider the effective action $\hat{O}$ of this operator in the space spanned by the low entanglement energy (EE) Schmidt states obtained from the ground state on subsystem $\Omega_{S}$.
+Ref.\citenum{TurnerClass} observed that the action reduces to that of two operators $O_{L}, O_{R}$ acting locally near the left and right edges, respectively, of $\Omega_{S}$, i.e. $\hat{O} \sim O_{L} O_{R}$.
 That is, in this subspace spanned by low EE states, states are distinguished by physics near their edges (as observables have ``fractionalized" into two spatially separated pieces) but behave similarly in their bulk.
 Symmetry-protected phases are distinguished by the commutation relations obeyed by the edge operators.